 First year faculty advisors are assigned by the Graduate Director in consultations with the department faculty.
 (Note: Students may request to change their advisors after the first year review meeting.)

 Before the end of the first year, in consultation with their first-year adviser, students are expected to establish a Preliminary Committee made up of the first-year advisor and one other Anthropology faculty member.
-It is the student's responsibility to establish their committee and ensure that materials are in on time for their first year review.

 Timeline